 Now you are settled into Sheffield and the four walls of your new bedroom its time to add those personal touches.
 Adding those personal touches to your uni room can make a huge difference and will really make you feel at home.
 Decorate your walls with some of your favourite posters and photographs of family and friends, put some comfy cushions on your bed and add a rug to the floor or get some artificial plants or even fairy lights to brighten up your room.
 You don't even have to break the bank either - most home bargain stores or pound shops sell these things and lots of other cool stuff.

 If you're worried you'll be stuck for something to do when you first get to uni, fear not.
-We have a huge list of events, fairs and activities that will be taking place throughout semester one.
-This year's Welcome Week has been our biggest yet and included the likes of Hallam's official club night, HallamNation, Fifi and Friends drag show and of course the Freebie Fair.
-Our Give it A Go programme has a host of different events, trips and student-led activities for you to get involved in this semester.
-If you haven't got a paper version, download the guide from our website or head to our Give it A Go page to find out more.
+We have a huge list of events and activities that will be taking place throughout semester two, including Refreshers.
+Keep an eye out for our Give it A Go - semester two programme which will include a host of different events, trips and student-led activities for you to get involved in.
+Visit our Give it A Go page to find out more.

 4. Join a society